 After your tour concludes, enjoy some free time to explore on your own.
 Perhaps you'll wander into the art galleries and little shops outlining Carrera Street, the pedestrian-only thoroughfare.

 After lunch aboard ship, depart for the red-roofed medieval village of Bale, where you'll enjoy an olive oil tasting at a family-owned olive press, which specializes in extra virgin oils.
-During this exclusive Discovery Series event, you'll learn even more with a a discussion about the growth of this regional staple and its role in the local economy.
+During this exclusive Discovery Series event, you'll learn even more with a a discussion about the growth of this regional staple and its role in the local economy, before returning to the ship for dinner onboard.

 Your ship docks this morning in Monfalcone, Italy, and after disembarkation, you'll head inland to Aquileia.

-Aquileia has been designated a UNESCO World Heritage Site, and you'll see why during this morning's discoveries, which includes a walking tour of the ancient river port which once served emperors and soldiers alike.
-You'll also visit a trio of slightly more recent gems: the eleventh-century basilica, baptistery, and crypts—the last of which house not only a fourth-century saint, but unknown soldiers from World War I.
+Aquileia has been designated a UNESCO World Heritage Site, and you'll see why during this morning's discoveries, which includes a walking tour and a visit to the city's magnificent eleventh-century basilica, its baptistery, and crypt.

 Back aboard ship, enjoy lunch before setting sail for Trieste, Italy.
 You'll arrive late this afternoon.